Wind and Truth: Plot

-Kaladin and Szeth arrive at Stoneward monastery and encounter a corrupted stone shaman, Rit-Daugther-Clutio, carrying Taln's Honorblade (which was swapped years ago before Taln arrived at the Shattered Plains).
+Kaladin and Szeth arrive at Stoneward monastery and encounter a corrupted stone shaman, Rit-Daughter-Clutio, carrying Taln's Honorblade (which was swapped years ago before Taln arrived at the Shattered Plains).
 Szeth kills Rit and recovers Taln's blade, realizing Ishar's plan to lure him to Shinovar.
 After rescuing the civilians, they head to Kalak's monastery.

-In Azimir, Adolin prepares for the first wave of Odium's forces at the Oathgate and chooses not to engage in the battle as he observes the Azish army led by Commandant Zarb Kushkam successfully banish the first wave.
-Upon celebrating, Maya, who is slowly recovering from her Deadeye state, decides to depart Adolin and go on a journey in Shadesmar to persuade the Honorspren to join the fight.
+In Azimir, Adolin prepares for the first wave of Odium's forces at the Oathgate and chooses not to engage in the battle as he observes the Azish military, led by Commandant Zarb Kushkam, successfully banishing the first wave.
+Upon celebrating, Maya, who is slowly recovering from her Deadeye state, decides to travel to Shadesmar and persuades the Honorspren to join the fight, leaving Adolin to fend for himself without the Shardblade.

-After encountering El, Odium teleports to Kharbranth and persuades Dova, who was revealed as Battar the Herald of Honor, to make an offer to travel off-world as his steward.
+After his encounter with El, Odium teleports to Kharbranth and persuades Dova, who was revealed as Battar the Herald of Honor, to make an offer to travel off-world as his steward.